Quantum Knots and Riemann Hypothesis: Proof of the Riemann Hypothesis

 From the above table we have that quantum prime knots can be identified with prime numbers such that they have the same distribution in the classification table of knots by integers.
 On the other hand we have that quantum knots are periodic orbits of the quantum gauge dynamical system in the beginning sections.
 From these two facts we can now follow the approach of quantum chaos to derive a trace formula to prove the Riemann Hypothesis\cite{Ber1}\cite{Ber2}.
 The reason is that, as pointing out by Berry and Keating in the quantum chaos approach of proving the Riemann Hypothesis\cite{Ber1}\cite{Ber2}, if one can find an energy operator of a quantum dynamical system and the periodic orbits of the dynamical system ( classical or quantum) relating to the energy operator for giving a trace formula then one may use the Hilbert-Polya method to prove the Riemann Hypothesis.
 Here with the quantum knots as periodic orbits of the quantum gauge dynamical system and with the quantum prime knots identified with the prime numbers we can now follow the approach of quantum chaos to derive a trace formula to prove the Riemann Hypothesis, as follows.

 Let us first derive a general expression of the Green's function of the quantum gauge dynamical system, by the usual methods for Green's function, as follows.
-Let $H(z):=T(z)$ be the Virasoro energy operator in the Sugawara construction form of the quantum system as described in the beginning sections ($T(z)$ depends on a central charge $c>0$ ).
-This energy operator is for the construction of the quantum knots and thus is the energy operator of these quantum knots.
-Let $E_j, j=1,2,3,...$ be a sequence of eigenvalues of $H(z)$:
+Let $T(z)$ be the Virasoro operator in the Sugawara construction form of the quantum system as described in the beginning sections ($T(z)$ depends on a central charge $c>0$ ).
+This Virasoro operator is for the construction of the quantum knots and thus is as the energy operator of these quantum knots.

+{\bf Remark}.
+In quantum field theory $T(z)$ is usually called the energy-momentum tensor as it is usually derived such that its components are as the densities of energy and momentums operators.
+However in this conformal field theory $T(z)$ is as a one component operator and that there is no distinction of energy and momentum as $z$ is for the complex Euclidean plane that there is no distinction as that of time and space.
+Thus we have that in this conformal field theory $T(z)$ is as the density of energy operator as there is no distinction of energy and momentums.

+Further in the usual conformal field theory which is based on the two dimensional integral $\int\int$ the Virasoro algebra $L_0=\frac{1}{2\pi i}\oint zT(z)dz$ is regarded as the energy operator and $T(z)$ is as the density of energy operator which gives $L_0$.
+Here our quantum gauge model is based on the one dimensional integral $\int_{s_0}^{s_1}$ and thus as the usual quantum mechanics (which is also based on one dimstional time integral $\int_{t_0}^{t_1}$) the energy operator is just the density of energy operator which is the operator $T(z)$.
+Thus the Virasoro operator $T(z)$ is the energy operator of the quantum gauge system. $\diamond$